StrijpT-Ellie/EventDrivenArchitecture/README.md

 This prototype must acquire more components with genAI text2picture or picture2picture models.
 As well as LLM for conversational mode.
 Modes must be switching when certain events are recognised.

+---

+The repo has several other scripts for human and noise level recognition.
+These are required to create a simpler, less demanding version of the event-driven architecture to be deployed on Jetson Nano.

+As well there are some minor experiments with torch and numPy arrays for image generation.